openstack/governance/goals/selected/ussuri/drop-py27.rst

 #.
 Phase-1: Now -> Ussuri-1 milestone (deadline R-22 )

-   * Project to start dropping the py2.7 support and finish by milestone-1.
+   * OpenStack Services to start dropping the py2.7 support and finish by milestone-1.
      Project needs to coordinate with third party CI or any backend drivers.
      Example: Nova - http://lists.openstack.org/pipermail/openstack-discuss/2019-October/010109.html